Scoop!

 Actors Masaharu Fukuyama and Fumi Nikaidô

-Intimate scenes in a comedy are difficult with many attempts coming up dry and empty.
-This however, has a blast of fresh air under director Hitoshi Ône who has taken tenderness and care to a whole other level.
+Intimate scenes in a comedy are difficult, with many attempts coming up empty and feeling hollow.
+This, however, feels like a blast of fresh air under director Hitoshi Ône, who brings tenderness and careful attention to a whole other level.

 Film: